wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 You have walked through choosing, designing and developing an Android app using React Native, as well as publishing it to the Play Store.
 I hope you found this tutorial enlightening.
 Go and make something useful and publish it!

-If you’re interested to know more about app design, React Native or secure user management with Okta, check out the following resources:
+If you're interested to know more about app design, React Native or secure user management with Okta, check out the following resources:

 * [Create a Basic Android App without an IDE](/blog/2018/08/10/basic-android-without-an-ide)
 * [Getting Started with React Native](https://facebook.github.io/react-native/docs/getting-started.html)